open-amt-cloud-toolkit/docs/docs/General/createProfileACM.md

 4. Under **Activation**, select **Admin Control Mode** from the dropdown menu.

-5. In order to facilitate quick set up,  leave **Generate Random AMT Password** unchecked.
+5. Provide or generate a strong **AMT Password**.
+AMT will verify this password when receiving a command from a MPS server.

-    !!! tip "Production Environment"
+    !!! tip
-        In a production environment, generate a random password for each AMT device to create a stronger, more secure AMT environment.
-However, if opting to use random    passwords, be aware of the risks. **If the Vault database is lost or corrupted, all randomly generated credentials will be lost.** There will be no way to login.
+        The two buttons next to the password input are for toggling visibility and generating a new random password.
+Please note that **if the Vault database is lost or corrupted, all credentials that aren't also stored somewhere else will be lost.** There will be no way to login.
 The administrator will have to clear the CMOS battery on the managed devices!

-6. Provide a strong **AMT Password**.
-AMT will verify this password when receiving a command from a MPS server.

-    !!! important "Important - Using Strong Passwords" This password must meet standard, **strong** password requirements:

-        - 8 to 32 characters

-        - One uppercase, one lowercase, one numerical digit, one special character

-7. Leave **Generate Random MEBX Password** unchecked.

-8. Provide a strong **MEBX Password**.
+6. Provide or generate a strong **MEBX Password**.
 This password can be used to access Intel® Manageability Engine BIOS Extensions (Intel® MEBX) on the AMT device.

-9. Select DHCP as **Network Configuration**.
+7. Select DHCP as **Network Configuration**.

-10. Select the name of the **CIRA Configuration** you created previously from the drop-down menu.
+8. Select the name of the **CIRA Configuration** you created previously from the drop-down menu.

-11. This express setup assumes the managed device (i.e. AMT device) is on a wired connection for quickest setup.
+9. This express setup assumes the managed device (i.e. AMT device) is on a wired connection for quickest setup.
 To learn more about a Wireless Setup, see the [Wireless Activation Tutorial](./createWiFiConfig.md).

-12. Optionally, add **Tags** to help in organizing and querying devices as your list of managed devices grow.
+10. Optionally, add **Tags** to help in organizing and querying devices as your list of managed devices grow.

-13. Click **Save.**
+11. Click **Save.**

 !!! example "Example ACM Profile"